 The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

-I know, I know: an added step is not exactly what any pool owner who is already on top of their maintenance routine wants to hear.
-But pool opening and closing both only happen once a year, and present a great opportunity to make sure your pool can survive during the harsh season.
-I’ll help keep you and your pool safe and sound for the winter by explaining why and when you should store your pool equipment, why and when to store your pool and liner, and finally, how to store your standard above-ground, inflatable, or Intex pool for the season—and get it just right.
+We know—an added step isn't exactly what any pool owner who's already on top of their maintenance routine wants to hear.
+But pool opening and closing both happen just once a year, and they present a great opportunity to make sure your pool can survive the harsh season.
+We'll help keep you and your pool safe and sound for the winter by explaining why and when you should store your pool equipment, why and when to store your pool and liner, and finally, how to store your standard above-ground, inflatable, or Intex pool for the season—and get it just right.

 You Weren't Planning on Leaving That Gear Up, Were You?

 If you figured you’d just close your above-ground pool without dissembling any of its parts and call it a day, I’d advise you to check your handy dandy weather app.
 If you live somewhere that never, ever freezes, you probably don’t have to worry about your equipment cracking during the winter—which would lead to some pretty costly replacements and time-sucking installs.
+However, in colder climates, the damaging effects of ice formation and harsh winter weather can cause significant harm to your pool lining, fittings, and equipment.
 If you’re in the Midwest or somewhere similarly snowy, you’d better think twice about leaving your pool parts to whims of the elements.

 Closing season is the perfect time to plan for the future—and an efficient pump will save you tons of cash and effort to come.
 Try the Copper Force Above Ground Pool Pump, which has a start capacitor and different horsepower options.
 According to customer Doug Paar, “The pump is very quiet and has good pressure.
 I would recommend.”